mndillon/toki-pona-nanpa-linja-n/README.md

 - Always occurs at the start of a numeric expression (after ne-)
 - Adds more context, makes the assumption that the string of digits represents a numeric value

+### eke
+- Contain **k**, which no digit word has
+- Does not end in **-n** signalling more of the number to follow
+- Adds more context, makes the assumption that the string of digits represents a numeric value

 ### eken / ekeken / ekekeken
 - Contain **k**, which no digit word has
 - All end in **-n** to signal end of number description